AgoraNomic/Help/Quickstart.md

 ### The Four Lists

-The mailing lists are part of how we keep things organized.
-They each serve a different purpose:
+There are four mailing lists, each with a different purpose:

 * Agora-Official is for reports that list current game information, or things that everyone is able to respond to, like voting on proposals and elections.